+11

-7.4.1 Involuntary Transfers Due to Reduction in Force
+1 7.4.1 Involuntary Transfers Due to Reduction in Force

-- 7.4.1.1 Efforts shall be made to secure voluntary transfers from the school which must reduce staff before considering involuntary transfers. - 7.4.1.2 No bargaining unit member shall be involuntarily transferred outside his/her credential area.
-If it is educationally unsound to move the least senior member, the next least senior member shall be transferred. - 7.4.1.2.1 In the event that two (2) or more individuals have the same seniority date, the tie shall be broken by the following hierarchy of criteria. - Higher seniority in the currently taught subject area or position (counseling, advisor, etc.) - b.
-The skills and experiences that best meet the needs of the school and/or District as determined by the principal.
+2 7.4.1.1 Efforts shall be made to secure voluntary trans ns-

+3 fers from the school which must reduce staff l be-

+4 fore considering involuntary transfers.

+5 7.4.1.2 No bargaining unit member shall be involunta ıri-

+6 ly transferred outside his/her credential area.
+If

+7 it is educationally unsound to move the le ast

+8 senior member, the next least senior members ber

+9 shall be transferred.

+10 7.4.1.2.1 In the event that two (2) or mo ore

+11 individuals have the same se en-

+12 iority date, the tie shall be

+13 broken by the following hier ar-

+14 chy of criteria.

+15 a.
+Higher seniority in the co ur-

+16 rently taught subject area or

+17 position (counseling, ad vi-

+18 sor, etc.)

+19 b.
+The skills and experience ces

+20 that best meet the needs of

+21 the school and/or District as

+22 determined by the princip al.

+23 c.
+If a tie still exists after

+24 application of a and b

+25 above, said tie shall be

+26 broken by a flip of a coin. •

+27 7.4.1.3 Bargaining unit members being transfern red

+28 involuntarily shall be given the opportunity to

+29 express a preference for the school and positi ion

+30 to which transfer is made.
-1 c.
-If a tie still exists after 2 application of a and b 3 above, said tie shall be 4 broken by a flip of a coin.
-5 7.4.1.3 Bargaining unit members being transferred 6 involuntarily shall be given the opportunity to 7 express a preference for the school and position 8 to which transfer is made.
-9 7.4.1.4 The Superintendent/designee shall consult with 10 the Association President/designee with respect 11 to and prior to the implementation of 12 involuntary transfers.
-13 7.4.2 Involuntary Tr ansfers Due to Educational Needs 14 7.4.2.1 "Educationally-related needs" as used below in- 15 cludes special program needs, the need to main- 16 tain staff makeup, conflicts in a department, etc. 17 7.4.2.2 Involuntary transfers may be made by the 18 Superintendent or designee when the school has 19 need for the particular skills or competencies of 20 the bargaining unit member being transferred 21 and when no individual with equal 22 competencies volunteers to transfer.
-23 7.4.2.3 The District shall provide reasonable 24 forewarning to candidates for involuntary 25 transfer.
-26 7.4.2.4 Bargaining unit members being transferred in- 27 voluntarily shall be given the opportunity to ex- 28 press a preference for the school and position to 29 which transfer is made.
-30

-7.4.2.5 The Superintendent/designee shall consult with the Association President/designee with respect to and prior to the implementation of an involuntary transfer.
-Such consultation shall specify the educational need(s) and confirm that such transfer is not arbitrary or capricious.
+II 1 7.4.1.4 Any bargaining unit member with permanent 2 status having been involuntarily transferred un- 3 der 7.4.1 shall be treated as a priority transfer 4 the following year for one year.
+5 7.4.1.5 The Superintendent/designee shall consult with 6 the Association President/designee with respect 7 to and prior to the implementation of 8 involuntary transfers.
+9 7.4.2 Involuntary Transfers Due to Educational Needs 10 7.4.2.1 "Educationally-related needs" as used below in- 11 cludes special program needs, the need to main- 12 tain staff makeup, conflicts in a department, etc. 13 7.4.2.2 Involuntary transfers may be made by the 14 Superintendent or designee when the school has 15 need for the particular skills or competencies of 16 the bargaining unit member being transferred 17 and when no individual with equal 18 competencies volunteers to transfer.
+19 7.4.2.3 The District shall provide reasonable 20 forewarning to candidates for involuntary 21 transfer.
+22 7.4.2.4 Bargaining unit members being transferred in- 23 voluntarily shall be given the opportunity to ex- 24 press a preference for the school and position to 25 which transfer is made.
+26 7.4.2.5 The Superintendent/designee shall consult with 27 the Association President/designee with respect 28 to and prior to the implementation of an invol- 29 untary transfer.
+Such consultation shall specify 30 the educational need(s) and confirm that such 31 transfer is not arbitrary or capricious.